Fire Door Regulations: The Conclusive Handbook

 As a general guide, you should check all fire doors twice a year, or more in areas of high use where they’re prone to wear and tear.
 For example, doors in hospital corridors face excessive use and need, at the very least, more frequent visual checks (as opposed to formal surveys) to ensure they’re in good working order.

 In 2021, the Fire Door Inspection Scheme (FDIS), found that three-quarters of the 100,000 doors inspected did not meet the required standards.
 This shocking statistic means the people these doors were protecting were unnecessarily at risk.
+What’s more, they were likely completely unaware of this potential danger.
+The intention of the government’s updates are to make sure residents feel safer and, importantly, are safer.

 Fire Safety With Adaston